Board of Directors

 Eric Denhoff is a Consultant for E.A.
 Denhoff and Associates Ltd. Previously Mr. Denhoff was a Special Advisor, Market Access for the Government of Alberta in the Office of Premier.
 He also was a Deputy Minister of Environment, Parks and Climate Change and Deputy Minister Climate Change Office for the Government of Alberta.
 Active in his community, Mr. Denhoff has served as a Director for the Greater Victoria Hospital Society, Hospice Victoria, Fair Trade Canada, and the Energy Council of Canada.

-Kristi Simpson is the Associate Vice President, Financing Planning & Operations at the University of Victoria.
-In this role she has a wide variety of responsibilities including campus and capital planning, sustainability, university budgeting, pension services, investments, financial reporting and insurance and risk management.
-Over her almost 17 years at UVic she has planned, financed and overseen a variety of construction projects totaling over $250M.
-She is currently leading the planning of three major projects on campus including a new student housing and dining project with a budget over $228M.
+Kristi Simpson is the Vice President Finance & Operations at the University of Victoria.
+In this role she has a breadth of responsibilities including financial services, human resources, campus security, facilities management, internal audit, general counsel, university systems and financial planning.
+Over her almost 19 years at UVic she has planned, financed and overseen a variety of construction projects totaling over $400M including a new student housing and dining project with a budget over $228M.
 This project will be the largest Passive House project in North America once complete in 2023.
-She is currently the member of 4 Boards: a trustee for the UVic Combination Pension Plan, chair of the UVic Investment and Administration Committee for the Staff Plan Pension, a member of the investment committee of the Victoria Foundation and chair of the Canadian University Reciprocal Insurance Exchange (CURIE).
+She is currently the member of 5 Boards: Ocean Network Canada, University of Victoria Foundation, Heritage Reality Corporation, UVic Investment Properties and past chair of the Canadian University Reciprocal Insurance Exchange (CURIE).